Tyga — Kylie Jenner's Ex — Owes Nearly $1 Million in Unpaid Taxes

-Tyga has racked up an exorbitant amount in tax liens.
+Tyga has allegedly racked up an exorbitant amount in tax liens.

-The “Rack City” rapper — who dated Kylie Jenner for years before calling it quits in 2017 — owes the government $890,183.87, according to documents obtained by PEOPLE.
-The Blast was the first to report the news.
+The “Rack City” rapper — who dated Kylie Jenner for years before calling it quits in 2017 — owes the government $890,183.87, according to a tax lien document obtained by PEOPLE.
+The Blast was first to report the news.

 “Further interest and fees will accrue at the rate prescribed by law until paid,” reads a notice from the Franchise Tax Board of the State of California, which reveals the 28-year-old Tyga (born Micheal Ray Stevenson) owes back taxes for six years, from 2011 – 2016.